AbnVet/BOCRacingV2/ARCHITECTURE.md

 ### Course Mode Derivation
 - **SOLO**: Course has exactly 1 spawn point
 - **MULTIPLAYER**: Course has 2+ spawn points
+- Mode is derived from course spawn count at course load time (1 spawn = SOLO, 2+ spawns = MULTIPLAYER).
-- Mode is derived at runtime from `course_spawns` count, not stored as a field.
+- Mode is NOT derived from participant count during a run.

 ### Course Entity
 - Single unified `Course` class for both boat and air races